 What is a Blepharoplasty?

-Drooping or hooded eyelids can make a person look tired or even unhappy.
-Puffy bags under the eyes can make you look significantly older.
-This can be treated surgically with a Blepharoplasty, also referred to as Eyelid Lift or an Eyelift.
+Drooping or hooded eyelids can make a person look tired or even unhappy., just as puffy bags under the eyes can make you look significantly older.
+These issues can be treated surgically with a Blepharoplasty, also referred to as an Eyelift.

-A lower blepharoplasty will address the bags under the eyes, or Dr. Henry Wells will recommend a combination of both if you need.
+A lower blepharoplasty will address the bags under the eyes, or Dr. Henry Wells will recommend a combination of both treatments if needed for optimal correction.

 Before & After Gallery: